-This course is designed to teach third year medical students the importance of assessing for, diagnosing and treating, or referring for treatment, patients with mental illness.
+This course is designed to teach third year medical students the importance of assessing, diagnosing and treating, or referring for treatment, patients with mental illness.
 Students will learn to perform a complete psychiatric interview including the Mental Status Examination.
-The diagnostic criteria of the major mental illnesses contained in the DSM-5 will be reviewed and explained, and students will be able to observe and or work with individuals experiencing a wide array of these illnesses.
+The diagnostic criteria of the major mental illnesses contained in the DSM-5 will be reviewed and explained, and students will be able to observe and/or work with individuals experiencing a wide array of these illnesses.
 First line treatments for each of the classes of major mental illnesses will be reviewed and students will get the opportunity to see the effects of treatment implementation.
 The curriculum and clerkship experiences incorporate the biopsychosocial model as a philosophy of clinical care and as a useful clinical guide.
-This aids the student in understanding how suffering and illness are affected at multiple levels, is a way to understand the importance of the patient’s subjective experience in diagnosis and treatment outcome and can be useful in fostering the therapeutic alliance.
+This aids the student in understanding how suffering and illness are affected at multiple levels and is a way to understand the importance of the patient’s subjective experience in diagnosis and treatment outcome and can be useful in fostering the therapeutic alliance.

 - Engage with a patient and establish and maintain rapport including demonstrating the use of cognitive empathy, respect, sensitivity to the developmental level of the patient, cultural awareness, recognition of the social determinants of health, and seeking to understand the conceptual context of the illness.

 - Conduct a psychiatric diagnostic workup in an organized prioritized manner.
 This should include: acquiring and organizing the psychiatric history; performing the Mental Status Examination; assessing pertinent features of the physical exam; developing a differential diagnosis; determining need for further diagnostic studies; developing an initial plan of care (including discharge planning from the time of admission); and, documenting this in a written report.